SwissDataScienceCenter/renku/docs/introduction/index.rst

 .. warning::

-  **This is a beta version of Renga**
+  **This is a development version of Renga - expect things to change without notice**

   This platform is a (very early) beta version.
 It is made available to early adopters only for the purpose of getting acquainted with the APIs.
 THIS VERSION IS NOT INTENDED TO BE USED IN PRODUCTION MODE OR WITH SENSITIVE DATA.
-In this first version we put the focus on the knowledge representation, data lineage, data versioning, meta-data exploration, application deployments, storage, resource management, and authentication.
-  The component that will fulfill the above vision of the platform are in place, however it also includes several place holders.
-Most notably the permission management policies will be available only in the next release of the platform, which is planned for Q1 2018.
-Even thought the enforcement methods of the permission policies are in place, the only available policy in this version is *full access to everything for all*.
-In addition, this being a beta version, the code and default configurations has not been edited for security vulnerabilities.
+In this development version we have refactored the earlier platform to focus more on usability.
+Not all components for on-line knowledge representation are yet in place, but single-user functionality for lineage capture and workflow generation are available via the CLI.
 We provide no guarantee whatsoever about the security of the data stored on this platform.

 .. _renga_introduction:

 Introduction
 ============